-For this submission, we have used updated fuel consumption data.
-More importantly, a new version of the COPERT model (5.6.1) was used for the entire time series.
+For this submission, we have used a new version of the COPERT model (5.8.1) for the entire time series.
+For the first time, we took into account also mileage degradation in the model runs which led to a 10-12% increase in emissions for recent years.